open-amt-cloud-toolkit/docs/docs/General/loginToRPS.md

 ## Before Logging In

+!!!
+Important
+    Do not skip these steps.
+It enables the Sample Web UI to connect to the MPS server.

-1. Open a Chrome* browser and navigate to the following link.
+1. Open any modern web browser and navigate to the following link.
 Because the MPS Server is using self-signed certificates in developer mode, we must proceed past the warning screen for the Sample Web UI to connect.

     ```
     https://[Development-IP-Address]:3000
     ```
-    !!!
-Important
-        Do not skip this step.
-It enables the MPS in the Sample Web UI.

 2. A warning screen will prompt.
 Click **Advanced** and then **Proceed** to continue to connect to the MPS webserver.

     !!! example
         [![MPS Warning](../assets/images/selfSignedConnect.png)](../assets/images/selfSignedConnect.png)

+3. After clicking proceed, you will see the following text. **This is OK.
+Move on to the next section: Log In.**

+    ```
+    Cannot GET /
+    ```

 ## Log In

-1. Open a new tab on the Chrome* browser and navigate to the Sample Web UI using your development system's IP address on the port of the Sample Web UI.
+1. Open a new tab in your browser and navigate to the Sample Web UI using your development system's IP address on the port of the Sample Web UI.
 Typically, this is port 3001.

     ```
     http://[Development-IP-Address]:3001